emidec/emidec.github.io/_pages/about.md

 ### Personal
-I was born in Avellino, a small town 40 miles east of Napoli surrounded by the mountains of the [Irpinia](https://en.wikipedia.org/wiki/Irpinia) region.
-Irpinia is known for its green [landscapes](https://web.unisa.it/en/campus-life/surroundings/irpinia) and <a href="images/castles.jpg" target="_blank">medieval castles</a>, the once-glorious [soccer team](https://en.wikipedia.org/wiki/U.S._Avellino_1912), hazelnuts, and <a href="images/truffle.jpg" target="_blank">black truffles</a>, as well as some great wines like Taurasi, Fiano di Avellino, and Greco di Tufo.
+I was born in Avellino, a small-ish town 40 miles east of Napoli surrounded by the mountains of the [Irpinia](https://en.wikipedia.org/wiki/Irpinia) region.
+Irpinia is known for its lush, [green scenery](https://web.unisa.it/en/campus-life/surroundings/irpinia) and <a href="images/castles.jpg" target="_blank">medieval castles</a>, the glorious [soccer team](https://en.wikipedia.org/wiki/U.S._Avellino_1912), hazelnuts, and <a href="images/truffle.jpg" target="_blank">black truffles</a>, as well as some amazing wines like Taurasi, Fiano di Avellino, and Greco di Tufo.
-In my free time, I enjoy acting like a coffee snob and a guerilla activist against pineapple on pizza.
+In my free time, I enjoy acting like a coffee snob and a guerilla activist against pineapple and chicken on pizza.
 I have always loved traveling and foreign languages, and I'm (kinda) fluent in English, French, and Italian, and can utter enough words to get into trouble in German, Spanish, and Persian.
 My name is 'Emiliano' (first name) + 'De Cristofaro' (last name).
 'De' is not a middle name, so _please_ don't call me Mr/Dr/Prof. Cristofaro &ndash; it'd be like calling Robert De Niro 'Robert Niro' ("<a href="https://www.youtube.com/watch?v=-QWL-FwX4t4&t=52s" target="_blank">you talking to me???</a>").